 Mobile Applications

-Mobile apps are also a flexible way to study English in your spare time, anytime, anywhere.
-With the convenience of phones and tablets, language learning is no longer limited to traditional learning tools.
-Apps such as Beelinguapp offer bilingual reading experiences that allow users to read texts in English alongside their native language.
-This will help you understand the meaning of words through context.
+Mobile apps are also a flexible way to study English anytime, anywhere.
+With the convenience of phones and tablets, language learning is no longer limited to traditional tools.
+Apps such as Beelinguapp offer reading experiences that allow users to read texts in English alongside their native language.
+However, other great examples are:

 • Beelinguapp